ch3nchen16/Chillow-Mobile-App/README.md

   # Step 3: Deploy to Google App Engine
   - name: "gcr.io/cloud-builders/gcloud" #tells cloud build to run Google's official cloud build builder image for gcloud CLI
     args: ["app", "deploy", "--quiet"] #--quiet disables prompts for ex ...
 Continue? (y/N)
-    #runs gcloud app deploy which looks for app.yaml (blueprint for running and serving the app)
+    #runs gcloud app deploy which looks for app.yaml (blueprint for running and serving the app) to see handlers, runtime env, scaling and takes source code, packages them to build a container image.

 options:
   logging: CLOUD_LOGGING_ONLY #tells cloud build to send all build logs only to Cloud Logging (GCP Log Service)